kowainik/learn4haskell/README.md

 ### Installing Haskell

 If you're on Windows, install the `haskell-dev` and `make` packages [using Chocolatey](https://chocolatey.org/install).

 ```shell
 choco install haskell-dev make
 refreshenv
 ```

-Then, do [the workaround](https://www.stackage.org/blog/2020/08/ghc-8-10-2-windows-workaround) to alleviate a GHC 8.10.2 issue on Windows which prevents the test suite from building correctly.

 If you're on Linux or macOS, then the process is easy: